Cain’s Requiem

 Spiritual law always returns the soul to accountability.

 The ‘Law of Accountability’* will leave Cain separated from God and then left to operate within his corrupted reasoning.
-The rejection of God leaves Cain’s efforts wedded only to Cain’s judgment but does not source the spirit of God.
+The rejection of God leaves Cain’s efforts wedded only to Cain’s judgment and no longer sources the spirit of God.
 Cain has designated (named) himself.
 He is a fugitive from God.
 The fugitive status leaves little room for where next to run, whether in the physical world or spiritually.
 Cain will spend the rest of his life running from himself, and the next verse indicates this very reality.

 Verse 4.13: “Cain said to the Lord, ‘My punishment is too great to bear!
 Since you have banished me this day from the soil, and I must avoid Your presence and become a restless wanderer on earth—anyone who meets me may kill me!’”
-His punishment too great to bear is yet another reflection upon himself.
-He considers God’s judgment as fundamentally unfair, too extreme.
-He still does not see the magnitude of his sin, and essentially complains.
+His punishment, too great to bear, is yet another reflection upon himself.
+He considers God’s judgment as fundamentally unfair and too extreme.
+He still does not see the magnitude of his sin and essentially complains.
 It is Cain who is now being wronged by God, at least as Cain sees it.

 *Thought to be an “X” or cross mark, or the last letter of the Hebrew alphabet.

 Restlessness and wandering, the third curse, does not infer restlessness and wandering only in the physical world.
 Cain will remain restless in his soul, never knowing any true peace, producing a sodden and unresolved soul-nature.
 Cain’s punishment is complete, just as his action against Abel was complete.
-Cain and his ancestors will bring change to the face of man, a lineage typified with hubris, ungodliness.
+Cain and his ancestors will bring change to the face of man, a lineage typified by hubris and ungodliness.
 They will bring violent changes to mankind.
-A strong right arm will typify Cain and his ancestors, and will lead to the curse of all curses.
+A strong right arm will typify Cain and his ancestors.

 I hope you have enjoyed Cain’s continuing story.
 Comments are welcome.